-The intimate black box theatre space provides a great setting for both actor and audience member alike.
+The intimate black box theater space provides a great setting for both actor and audience member alike.
 The air conditioned space has been most recently used in the summer months for drama camps aimed at both early and later elementary grades.
 We have both weekly and single day rental rates.
 Please leave your inquiries at (734) 480-ARTS (2787).

-Exhibits generally change every month at Riverside Arts Center.
+This Downstairs Gallery hosts exhibits generally change every month at Riverside Arts Center.
 We have one of the largest exhibit spaces in Washtenaw county.
 (Pictures 10-12)